ProfWatson/Java-Dev-Camp/README.md

 echo "YOUR_PASSWORD_HERE" | docker login harbor.entelectprojects.co.za --username "USER_NAME_HERE" --password-stdin
 ```

+It is recommended that you acess these using the created robot account username (robot-internaltraining-devcamp+robot-internaltraining-devcamp-readtoken
+) and token (gmBwXzOuZrt7PehO5hB2b3xzagbt1faT).

 ## Running the services

 The services can be started in your local Docker host using the accompanying [Docker compose file](compose.yaml).
 Two of the services require configuration of a public key which is used internally for JWT auth.
 This public key is passed into the Docker composition as an environment variable, named `PUB_KEY`.